Fantastic Four Hulk Spider-Man Thor Iron Man Dr Strange X-Men

 1959, June: fired from Challengers

-Kirby is sacked from Challengers, as part of the dispute with Schiff.
-Schiff gives the reason that "ideas from the Challengers story conferences were finding their way into Kirby's Sky Masters work." (see Ronin, "Tales To Astonish").
+Kirby was sacked from Challengers, as part of the dispute with Schiff.
+Schiff gave the reason that "ideas from the Challengers story conferences were finding their way into Kirby's Sky Masters work." (see Ronin, "Tales To Astonish").
+However, Jack's ideas for Challengers are clearly similar to his work for Harvey in the previous months ("Alarming Tales" issue 1-3), which were in turn derived from his horror comic work, whiuch can be traced to his superhero work, and so on.
+So they were Jack's ideas in the first place.

-Now Jack is in urgent need of well paying work.
-But Timely is doing poorly and paying poorly.
-So Kirby comes up with as many ideas as he can.
-He helped invent Captain America, so he would naturally suggest superheroes.
-But Timely relies on its bigger competitor, National (i.e. DC) for distribution, Goodman does not want to annoy DC by competing directly with DC superheroes.
+After losing Challengers, Jack was in urgent need of well paying work.
+But Timely (under Stan Lee) was doing poorly and paying poorly.
+So Kirby came up with as many ideas as he could.
+His Challengers work was full of super powered beings, and he previously helped invent Captain America, so he would naturally suggest superheroes.
+But Timely relied on its bigger competitor, National (DC) for distribution, Goodman did not want to annoy DC by competing directly with DC superheroes.

-Kirby stops Sky Masters, due to the cost of the legal dispute
+Kirby stopped Sky Masters, due to the cost of the legal dispute.

 1961, early: Mole Man story